Connecting to Country

 How much can I apply for?

-Applicants can apply for funding up to $25,000 to support the proposed project or activity.
+Applicants can apply for funding up to $25,000.

-The amount of funding sought should reflect:
+The amount of funding you are asking for should reflect:

-• the length and scale of the activity
+• the scale of the project

 • the number of people involved

-• the range of activities occurring
+• the range of activities in the project

-• the anticipated impact of the program for participants.
+• the anticipated impact for participants.

 When can I apply?